 Here are 3 ways that the pros overcome roadblocks and stumble upon their creative breakthroughs:

-1. Change Where You’re Working From – it’s important to change your scenery often in order to stay sharp and creative.
+- Change Where You’re Working From – it’s important to change your scenery often to stay sharp and creative.
 If your space allows, you can vary your environment by switching from common areas to quiet rooms.
 Or, if you’re able to take your work to the nearest java stop, there have been numerous studies that have found that coffee shops boost creativity.

-2. Get Moving – Go for walks outside or even do a quick 10 min workout at your desk or in your home workspace to get the blood flowing through your body again.
-In fact, going for a walk is one of the best ways to boost your productivity.
+- Get Moving – Go for walks outside or even do a quick 10-minute workout at your desk or in your home workspace to get the blood flowing through your body again.
+Going for a walk is one of the best ways to boost your productivity.

-3. Meditate – Taking a break to reflect on things other than work, can be a great way to reset.
+- Meditate – Taking a break to reflect on things other than work, can be a great way to reset.
 You may find it helpful to write in your journal or quietly sit still for a few minutes to clear your head.
-And don’t worry – you don’t need complete silence or a long stretch of time to make this happen.
-In fact, there are several amazing meditation and productivity apps that can help you work mediation into even the smallest increments of time.
+And don’t worry — you don’t need complete silence or a long stretch of time to make this happen.
+Several amazing meditation and productivity apps can help you work meditation into even the smallest increments of time.

 Another Example of a Creative Breakthrough All Thanks to Brain Breaks